sofpast/emotion_classification/README.md

 ## Introduction: ##
 The project aims to classify emotions into four main groups including `neutral`, `sad`, `fear`, and `happy` based on raw electroencephalogram (EEG) signals.

-- A note: an electroencephalogram (EEG) is a machine  that detects electrical activity in a human brain using small metal discs (electrodes) attached to the scalp.
-The brain cells communicate via electrical impulses and are active all the time, even when we are asleep.
-This activity shows up as wavy lines on an EEG recording.

 ## Dataset Summary ##
-The provided data set (downloaded from Google Drive) contains 3 folder, in which folder 1 contain 10 .mat (Matlab) files.
-The overall description of the experiment is described in the image below:
+The data set provided (downloaded from Google Drive) consists of 3 folders, of which only folder 1 contains 10 .mat (MATLAB) files.
+The overall description of the experiment is shown in the image below.

 ![Experiment Overview](images/eeg_trial.png "Experiment Overview")
 ### Raw EEG Signals: